 Keep in mind one of the best ways to ensure you will be successful in protecting your children is to be accurate, prepared, and organized with the necessary proof, i.e. evidence!

 Can I get joint custody of my children?

-Kentucky has a joint custody law that encourages judges to award joint legal custody to parents.
+Indiana has a joint custody law that encourages judges to award joint legal custody to parents.
 This means that both parents have a right to make decisions concerning their children such as education, medical treatment and religious training.

 The court also has the power to award physical custody to one or both parents.
 Physical custody determines where the child actually lives, and it is most common for the children to spend most of their time with one parent.